GoogleChrome/web.dev/src/site/content/en/learn/pwa/caching/index.md

 ### Cross-domain requests and opaque responses

 Your PWA can download and cache assets from your origin and cross-domains, such as content from third-party CDNs.
-With a cross-domain app, the cache interaction is very similar to same-origin requests, the request is executed and a copy of the response is stored in your cache.
+With a cross-domain app, the cache interaction is very similar to same-origin requests.
+The request is executed and a copy of the response is stored in your cache.
 As with other cached assets it is only available to be used in your app's origin.

 The asset will be stored as an [opaque response](https://fetch.spec.whatwg.org/#concept-filtered-response-opaque), which means your code won't be able to see or modify the contents or headers of that response.
 Also, opaque responses don't expose their actual size in the storage API, affecting quotas.
 Some browsers expose large sizes, such as 7Mb no matter if the file is just 1Kb.

 {% Aside 'caution' %}
-Remember that when you cache opaque responses from cross-domains, `cache.add` and `cache.addAll` will fail if those responses don't return with a 2xx status code.
+Remember that when you cache opaque responses from cross-domains, `cache.add()` and `cache.addAll()` will fail if those responses don't return with a 2xx status code.
 Therefore, if one CDN or cross-domain fails, all the assets you are downloading will be discarded, even successful downloads in the same operation.
 {% endAside %}

 ### Updating and deleting assets